sap-tutorials/Tutorials/tutorials/mendix-onboarding/mendix-onboarding.md

 ---
 title: Get Started with SAP Rapid Application Development by Mendix
 description: Set up your SAP Business Technology Platform (BTP) account so you can use SAP Rapid Application Development by Mendix to build applications to be deployed on SAP BTP.
-primary_tag: software-product>sap-rad-by-mendix
+primary_tag: products>sap-rad-by-mendix
 author_name: Paola Laufer
 auto_validation: true
-tags: [  tutorial>beginner, topic>cloud, software-product>sap-cloud-platform, software-product>sap-rad-by-mendix  ]
+tags: [  tutorial>beginner, topic>cloud, products>sap-cloud-platform, products>sap-rad-by-mendix  ]
 time: 10
 ---